hrvthzslt/ansible-introduction/README.md

 We will set up two machines as apache web servers called `target1` and `target2`.
 We will use a machine called `anton` to run the ansible playbook.

-This machines will be created by docker, defined in a docker-compose file.
+This machines will be created by docker, defined in a `docker-compose.yml` file.

 ## Starting the Environment